finos/common-domain-model/documentation/source/documentation.rst

 Example 1: Security Agreement Elections
 """""""""""""""""""""""""""""""""""""""

 The CDM model can currently support nine distinct Security Agreements.
-Election structures across any of these agreements can be represented through the following class:
+Election structures across any of these agreements can be represented through the following data type.

 .. code-block:: Haskell